 Florian Verweij (24) is a versatile pianist with a striking technical ability who infuses his performances with a great deal of freedom and spontaneity.
 Currently, Florian is a master student with Naum Grubert at the Conservatory of Amsterdam.
 In 2020, he graduated from the bachelor with the highest distinction as one of the last students of pianist and piano pedagogue Jan Wijn.
+In April 2023 he will make his debut in the Recital Hall of the Concertgebouw with a solo recital in the Amsterdam Piano Series.

 Looking for the creativity in the moment